-Insurance agents often throw around the term “Million Dollar Round table”, or MDR especially in recruitment drives designed to make their jobs look attractive to potential new agents.
+Insurance agents often throw around the term “Million Dollar Round table”, or MDRT, especially in recruitment drives designed to make their jobs look attractive to potential new agents.

 But what does the term really mean?
 And is it as glamorous as it sounds?